vanelsberg/APKautobuild/README.md

     Memory available: 12GB or more
     Docker memory available: at least 8GB
-    Internet connection is required for pulling remote Docker image
+    Internet connection is required while building and for pulling remote Docker image

 # Quickstart for Windows 10/11